CharlyAnne/THE_PLANETS/README.md

 # The SOLAR PLANETS
-## This repository contains codes used to create a beautiful illustration of the solar system with just HTML and CSS.
+## This repository will contain codes used to create a beautiful illustration of the solar system with just HTML and CSS.